42 Tundra Facts to Help Kids Learn About This Frigid Biome

 • The bottom layer of permafrost, or moisture that has sunk into the ground, stays frozen all the time.

-• The permafrost can extend nearly 1,500 feet under the ground.
+• The permafrost can extend nearly 1,500 feet under the surface of the earth.

-The weather conditions in tundras feature lots of snow and cold with just a hint of sunshine for a small part of the year.
+The weather conditions in tundras feature lots of snow and extremely cold temperatures, with just a hint of sunshine for a small part of the year.
+Here are some stats on the tundra biome climate:

-• Tundras get fewer than ten inches of rain each year, less than any other biome.
+• Tundras get an average of six to ten inches of rain each year.

-• Tundra summer can be as short as 6 weeks long.
+• Tundra summer can be as short as six weeks long.

-• In summer, daytime lasts for an entire 24 hours each day.
+• In the summer, daytime lasts for an entire 24 hours each day.

-• The highest summer temperatures reach about 50 degrees Farenheit.
+• The highest summer temperatures typically reach about 45 to 50 degrees Farenheit, but they can get into the low 60s.

-• Temperatures can go as low as minus 50 degrees Farenheit in winter.
+• Temperatures can go as low as negative 40 degrees Farenheit in winter.

 • Although the temperatures are rough, the land is actually very sensitive and doesn't recover quickly from damage.

-Tundra animals have to adapt to wildly changing seasons and extreme cold to survive.
+Animals that live in the tundra biome have to adapt to wildly changing seasons and extreme cold to survive.
+Here are some fun facts about the tundra wildlife:

 Chinchilla